nielssorensen/OpenEmu-wiki/Home.md

 * Remember state of collections item (collapsed/expanded)
 * Add functionality to Preferences -> Library Folder Change/Reset Buttons
 * Available Libraries (adding OELibraryPlugin or using OESystemPlugin? or just hardcoded)

+* Setup Assistant:
+* * Welcome to OpenEmu, get you started
+* * Download cores
+* * Set up your preferences, and bind controller info
+* * Import some roms!

+* Maybe setup assistant is video game themed, like you are building a character from an old RPG?
+I dunno.
+Just a lame idea.
+Blinky in a tux with an eye piece ?
+Who knows!

 ### Eventually
 * Remove spurious linker and compiler warnings